-Deep genomic analysis identifies a micro RNA opponent for ovarian cancerFebruary 11th, 2013 in Cancer /
+Deep genomic analysis identifies a micro RNA opponent for ovarian cancerFebruary 11, 2013 in Medicine & Health / Cancer

 Researchers employed an extensive analysis of genomic information to identify a new, high-risk cohort of ovarian cancer patients, characterize their tumors, find a potential treatment and test it in mouse models of the disease.